Ofek Melika

-Ofek Melika-Aharon (אופק מליקה-אהרון; born 23 January 2005) is an Israeli professional footballer who plays as a goalkeeper for Hapoel Ra'anana and the Israel national U-17 team.
+Ofek Melika-Aharon (אופק מליקה-אהרון; born 23 January 2005) is an Israeli professional footballer who plays as a goalkeeper for Israeli club Maccabi Tel Aviv and the Israel national under-19 team.

 Early life

-Melika-Aharon was born in Givatayim, Israel.
+Melika-Aharon was born and raised in Givatayim, Israel, to an Israeli family of Mizrahi Jewish descent.
 He hails from a family of Israeli football goalkeepers, with his grandfather Shmuel Malika-Aharon and uncle Meir Melika, both playing for the Israel national team.
 He is also the son of Yaron Melika, who played as a goalkeeper in the Israeli Premier League.

 Club career

 Melika made his senior debut for Hapoel Ra'anana on 4 April 2022, playing 90 minutes in a Liga Leumit away match against Hapoel Ramat Gan, that ended in a 2–1 win.

+On 22 May 2024 signed for 5 years in Maccabi Tel Aviv.

 International career

 He is a youth International for Israel, who plays for the under-17 national team since 2021.